aardappel/lobster/docs/source/memory_management.md

   type table entry of its own, so the builtins that write into a string in place (`write_int8_le` and friends) can copy it first rather than change the constant.
+* `s += x` (and `s = s + x`) appends in place when `s` is the only reference to a dynamic string and its allocation has the room (a large string that had to grow got room to spare), so building a string up in a loop costs what is appended rather than what has been built.
+A shared, constant or temporary string is copied instead, as it always was: the append never changes what another reference sees.
+The right hand side is appended piece by piece rather than made into a string first: the operands of a concatenation, and an int or float written out as it goes on (a call the optimizer inlined down to its value counts as that value).
+All operands are evaluated before any of them is appended.
 * `+` on strings wants to borrow, and returns owned.
 This is the same in principle for all binary operators, but thanks to "inline structs" this doesn't matter for most of them anymore.